cosmos/interchain-security/docs/quality_assurance.md

 | Changes to staking module | `TODO` (sdk team) | `Low coverage` | `??` | `TODO` | `NA` |
 | Changes to slashing module | `TODO` (sdk team) | `??` | `??` | `TODO` | `NA` |
 | Changes to evidence module | `TODO` (sdk team) | `??` | `??` | `TODO` | `NA` |

-> @sainoe Is there something else that we should check for?

 ## Provider Chain Correctness